B. J. McLeod: NASCAR

-Truck Series
+Craftsman Truck Series

-McLeod began racing in NASCAR's top three series in 2010, making his Camping World Truck Series debut at Martinsville Speedway in the No. 9 for Germain Racing; after qualifying 23rd, he finished 17th.
+McLeod began racing in NASCAR's top three series in 2010, making his Camping World Truck Series debut at Martinsville Speedway in the No. 9 for Germain Racing; after qualifying 23rd, he finished seventeenth.
 The following year he split time in a partial schedule with his own team, SS-Green Light Racing and RSS Racing.
 In 2012, McLeod again ran a partial schedule, this time with RSS, Glenden Enterprises and Hillman Racing.
 For 2013, he focused on his own team and only made one race, the season finale at Homestead–Miami Speedway.
 The following year McLeod served as a part-time start and park driver for SS-Green Light.
 In 2015, while doing a part-time Xfinity schedule, McLeod again started and parked, this time for his own team.
 While running a 2016 full-time Xfinity schedule, McLeod came back to the Trucks with SSGLR for one race in 2016, turning in a top-fifteen, lead-lap finish at Kansas Speedway in the No. 07.

 Each year since 2017 except for 2022, McLeod has made at least one start in the Truck Series each year, mostly driving start and park or other backmarker entries in the series.
 In 2017, he made one start for Norm Benning Racing and another two for Copp Motorsports in partnership with MB Motorsports.
 In 2018, McLeod failed to qualify for the season-opener at Daytona for TJL Motorsports, and then ran one race with three other teams: Beaver Motorsports, Mike Harmon Racing, and Reaume Brothers Racing.
 McLeod also made one additional attempt with both Harmon and Reaume's teams that year, which ended up being DNQs.
-McLeod made one start for Vizion Motorsports using Beaver's owner points in 2019 along with one DNQ for Jacob Wallace Racing.
+McLeod made one start for Vizion Motorsports using Beaver's owner points in 2019, along with one DNQ for Jacob Wallace Racing.
 He returned to RBR in 2020 and 2021, attempting one race in each season.

-On February 2, 2023, G2G Racing owner Tim Viens stated in an interview for TobyChristie.com that McLeod would drive for the team in the races at Las Vegas and Atlanta in March.
-He did not specify whether he would drive their No. 46 or No. 47 truck.
-Brennan Poole will also drive for G2G in those two races in whichever truck McLeod does not drive.
+On February 2, 2023, G2G Racing owner Tim Viens stated in an interview for TobyChristie.com that McLeod and Brennan Poole would drive for the team in the races at Las Vegas and Atlanta in March, with one driver in the No. 46 and the other in the No. 47 truck.
+However, McLeod did not end up running either race for the team.

+On May 16, 2025, Spire Motorsports announced that McLeod would drive their No. 07 truck in the race at Charlotte with sponsorship from the Pigeon Forge Racing Coaster, arguably giving him his first opportunity in NASCAR in competitive equipment.